vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 ### User Authentication and Authorization

-The VRE uses the ESCAPE Indico IAM [instance](https://iam-escape.cloud.cnaf.infn.it/) as Identity Provider (IdP) - For further details, please go to the [AAI section](../services/aai.md) or visit the official ESCAPE IAM [documentation](https://indigo-iam.github.io/escape-docs/).
+The VRE uses the ESCAPE Indico IAM [instance](https://iam-escape.cloud.cnaf.infn.it/) as Identity Provider (IdP).
+For further details, please go to the [AAI section](../services/aai.md) or visit the official ESCAPE IAM [documentation](https://indigo-iam.github.io/escape-docs/).

 To configure the jupyter hub with the ESCAPE IAM, you will need to:
   1. [Register a new client](https://indigo-iam.github.io/docs/v/current/user-guide/client-registration.html) on the ESCAPE IAM instance.